-The American Founders debated and then rejected a national popular vote because it provides no checks and balances to protect minority rights or prevent corruption.
-Instead, they created the Electoral College—the two-step, state-based democratic process we have always used to elect the President and Vice President of the United States
+The American Founders considered and rejected a national popular vote because it would lack checks and balances to protect minority rights and limit corruption.
+Instead, they created the Electoral College—our two-step, state-based, democratic process used to elect the President and Vice President of the United States

 The NPV plan is state legislation.
 States commit to ignore their own voters and instead give away their electoral votes based on the national popular vote.
 By doing this, Koza hopes to manipulate the Constitution and, in effect, nullify the Electoral College.

-Because the Constitution does give state legislatures the power to appoint their electors, there is a chance that NPV would be upheld by the courts.
-This is true even though the purpose of this flexibility is to allow states to best represent the will of their own people (rather than to ignore their state altogether).
+Because the Constitution does give state legislatures power to appoint presidential electors, there is a chance that NPV would be upheld by the courts.
+This is true even though the purpose of this flexibility is to allow states to best represent the will of their own people (not to ignore their state altogether).

 NPV legislation creates an interstate compact that takes effect if passed by states with a total of 270 or more electoral votes—a majority that would control who becomes president.

 Save Our States was founded in 2009 to protect the Electoral College from the NPV plan.
 We deploy experts and activists around the country to defend the Constitution--and save our states' important role in elections.

 NPV leaves the Electoral College structure in place but eliminates its effects thus doing away with its benefits.
 This would lead to uncertainty, instability, and a constitutional crisis.

 NPV fails to create any national standards for which candidates are on the ballot, who gets to vote, how votes are counted, and when or how they are recounted.
 Because NPV is an end-run around the constitution, it cannot create an authentic national election and would instead lead to chaos.